Based on 746 reviews

 Accommodation: Mandala Resort or a similar 3-star hotel

 We will head up to the Shana after touring the magnificent Drukgyal Dzong, which was built as a haven for Bhutanese warriors engaged in combat with Tibetan forces.
-The journey to the Shana from Paro will take a few hours.
+The trip to the Shana from Paro will take a few hours.

 There is a good likelihood that the weather will hit the trail often, and it will be slightly steeper from here.
 The adventure will be stunning as we pass the Paro Chu’s highlands.
 Within a few hours, we’ll arrive at Thangthangkha and exit the trail leading up to Tibet.
 Likewise, we will camp here and spend the night admiring the breathtaking scenery.